medical tick Medically reviewed by

 2. Coping with the Loss of a Loved One

 Grief is overwhelming.
-When a child or adult loses a loved one, the pain may manifest in unconscious behaviors, like twisting or pulling hair.
+When a child or adult loses a loved one, the pain may manifest in unconscious behaviours, like twisting or pulling hair.
 It becomes a soothing ritual, a way to process loss without crying.

 3. Childhood Trauma & Emotional Neglect